kenjis/ci3-to-4-upgrade-helper/README.md

 # CodeIgniter 3 to 4 Upgrade Helper

-This project helps to migrate CodeIgniter3 apps to CodeIgniter4.
+This project helps you upgrade your CodeIgniter3 apps to CodeIgniter4.

 - The goal is to reduce upgrade costs.
 - It provides compatible interfaces for common use cases in CodeIgniter3 apps.